|Apply & Register|||||Schedules & Catalog|||||Instruction|||||For Students|||||Faculty & Staff|||||Administration|||||About SRJC|

 Math Placement Test

-Assessment Services offers a comprehensive, computer-adaptive, multiple-choice, question math placement test called the COMPASS.
-View the audio slide show, Taking the Math Placement Test; highlights include selecting a level, how to take the test, and getting your score.
+Student Success and Assessment Services offers a comprehensive, computer-adaptive, multiple-choice, question math placement test called the COMPASS.
 There are three math sub-tests: “Pre-Algebra”, “Algebra”, and “College Algebra”.
 You will be asked to choose the test that best matches your current math skill level.
 To help you decide, consider the following questions:

 Placement testing is not required for enrollment in CSKLS 371.